gatsbyjs/gatsby/docs/contributing/docs-writing-process.md

 A GitHub issue for new learning material should indicate the format.
 Is it a Reference or Conceptual Guide?
 A Tutorial?
 A recipe?

-Does docs coverage exist anywhere on gatsbyjs.org?
+Does docs coverage exist anywhere on `gatsbyjs.org`?
 If so, would an alternative format help provide information for Gatsby learners of different skill and experience levels?
 For example, if a tutorial exists but there is no coverage in Reference Guides, adding more content in a different format would benefit users.

 - Tutorials vs. recipes vs. guides
   - **Tutorials** are step-by-step learning materials that show a user how to do something without skipping steps.
 Tutorials must consider a beginner experience, but can be useful for anyone.
   - **Recipes** are shorter, more concise tutorials that limit their scope to a single task or outcome by using prerequisites and limited steps.
 Additional resources at the end lead the user to a logical next step.
 Recipes are for developers of all skill levels.
   - **Guides** are different than tutorials, and the two main sections are Reference Guides and Conceptual Guides.
 Instead of “steps 1-4”, guides use standalone headings and sections to explain how to accomplish the task.
-The audience is often more advanced than beginner due to the subject matter, but should be approachable by anyone.
+They are often aimed at a more advanced audience due to the subject matter but should be approachable to anyone.

-Given the difference in audiences of the 3 main learning material formats, that’s where increasing and overlapping coverage of topics can help support Gatsby learners of different skill and experience levels.
+Given the difference in audiences of the three main learning material formats, increasing and overlapping coverage of topics can help support Gatsby learners of different skill and experience levels.

-Unless for a specific purpose that follows the [Gatsby blog post guidelines](/contributing/blog-contributions/), do not suggest blog posts when what is needed is user documentation.
+Please follow the [Gatsby blog post guidelines](/contributing/blog-contributions/) and do not suggest blog posts when what is needed is user documentation.

 More on the format of documentation and learning materials can be found in the contributing docs: